Improving places in partnership

-I set-up the People and Places Partnership to continue the work I led as CEO of Action for Market Towns for over a decade.
-My passion is in applying my knowledge about what makes places tick and to be ever-more effective in helping communities to help themselves.
+I set-up the People & Places Partnership to continue the work I led as CEO of Action for Market Towns for over a decade.
+My passion is in applying my knowledge about what makes places tick and to be ever-more effective in helping communities to come together to help themselves.

 So much can be achieved by sharing people’s experiences and expertise between places.
 This is what motivates me to share thinking through the ‘Talk of the Town’ pages here, our social media presence, presentations and events.